Latest Indiana news, sports, business and entertainment at 3:20 p.m. EST

 ELECTION 2020-DEMOCRATIC FUNDRAISING

 DES MOINES, Iowa (AP) — Pete Buttigieg's campaign says he raised more than $24.7 million in the last three months and now has a campaign staff of 500 people nationwide.
 It's a show of financial and organizational strength heading into the presidential primaries.
-Buttigieg's campaign said Wednesday he raised $76 million since he launched his bid for president, including more than 2 million contributions from over 733,000 people.
+Buttigieg's campaign says he has raised $76 million since he launched his bid for president, including more than 2 million contributions from over 733,000 people.
+It’s a notable feat for the former mayor of South Bend, Indiana, who gave up the position Wednesday when his successor was sworn in.
 Buttigieg's average contribution was around $38.
-Buttigieg's campaign staff includes 100 people on the ground in Iowa, the first state where Democrats make their primary preference known.
-Buttigieg now has 35 field offices open in Iowa and 30 more field offices spread across the other three early nominating states.

 MEDICAID WAIVER- MENTAL ILLNESS